MicrosoftDocs/security/security-docs/zero-trust/user-access-productivity-validate-trust.md

 ---
-title: RaMP Checklist — Explicitly validate trust for all access requests
+title: RaMP Checklist—Explicitly validate trust for all access requests
 description: Use the steps in this guidance to deploy explicit validation for all access requests that adheres to Zero Trust principles. ms.date: 01/08/2024 ms.service: security